 - Fuel and motor vehicles are still more affordable than in most countries on the planet with many mid-income workers able to afford to purchase a private vehicle.

-- Any expat with young children who chooses a life in Dubai will inevitably be faced with the cost of educating their children.
+- Any expat in Dubai with young children will inevitably be faced with the cost of educating their children when they reach school going age.

 - There are government owned public schools that provide free education for the citizens of the country with Arabic as the main medium of instruction.
 The expat work force are obliged to send their children to one of the many private schools that offer accredited American, British or Indian School Board curriculums amongst others.